LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

    :param boolean -skipProbe:
       Defaults to "false".
 If set to "true", no content type probe will occur.
    :param boolean -noAbort:
       Defaults to "false".
-This means that `sendFile` will abort by default after the data is delivered to the client.
+This means that `~web_response->sendFile` will abort by default after the data is delivered to the client.
 Set this parameter to "true" in order to prevent the abort.
    :param integer -chunkSize:
       Sets the size of the buffer with which the data is read and sent to the client.
 This mainly has a benefit when sending physical file data as it